Israel carries out strike targeting most senior Hamas military leader in Gaza

 A senior Israeli security official said initial indications were that the assassination of al-Haddad was successful.

-Hamas did not immediately respond to a request for comment and CNN is unable to independently confirm whether al-Haddad was killed in the strike.
+Hamas did not immediately respond to a request for comment and CNN is unable to independently confirm whether al-Haddad was killed or wounded in the strikes.

 The attack comes despite an ostensible ceasefire that has been in place since October.
 Israel has carried out regular strikes in Gaza that it says are targeting Hamas or what officials describe as imminent threats to Israeli forces occupying more than half of the destroyed enclave.